bradoyler/bradoyler.com/src/blog/index.md

 ---
-title: blog
+title: Blog
-permalink: false
+description: Planning to change the world with software built for humans.
+art: article.jpg
-layout: collection.html
+layout: collection.njk
 ---